Latest news

 Consultation

-As part of this work, we have published the Consultation Regulatory Impact Statement to seek stakeholder feedback on options in developing an implementable forward-looking cost base.
+As part of this work, we consulted on a Consultation Regulatory Impact Statement to seek stakeholder feedback on options in developing an implementable forward-looking cost base.

-In addition to the C-RIS, the following support materials have been developed to assist stakeholders in providing their feedback:
+The following supporting materials were developed to assist stakeholders in providing their feedback:

 An online interactive module is available at the bottom of this page to help users estimate annual charges under the options presented in the C-RIS.